nasa/astrobee/simulation/sim_issues.md

 for more information.

 ### Heartbeat Fault Detected

+#### DDS ROS Bridge

+More than likely this is because the dds ros bridge is not running.
+If so, please set the robot flag to sim_pub.
+If you have the dds ros bridge compiling, you can set the dds flag to true.
+If you want to use a specific robot instead of sim_pub, you will need to add the dds ros bridge node to the list of nodes not running in the robot config.
+For example, if you are simulating the robot *bumble*, you must open the LUA config file *astrobee/config/robots/bumble.config*, and add the node name so that it looks something like this

+    node_not_running = {"dds_ros_bridge"}

+#### Multiple Heartbeat Failures

+This is mostly likely due to a performance issue.
+If running in a virtual machine, please make sure that it has access to your graphics card.
+If you have sped up the simulation and are running one or more GUIs, the outgoing heartbeat queue may be too small for the number of messages that must be delivered.
+You can fix this error by increasing the value of variable "heartbeat_queue_size" in the robot config.
+For example, if you are simulating the default simulation robot, you must open the LUA config file *astrobee/config/robots/sim.config*, and increase the value of this line:

+    heartbeat_queue_size = <x>

 ### Command Fails due to Robot State
 Cannot move when in ready and not stopped